 Boston under the moon © Pear Biter

-As one of the oldest settlements in the USA and the largest city in New England, Boston has a wealth of history and culture to offer travellers.
-Despite the serious academic and historical pedigree of the city, however, the huge student population from more than 50 colleges and universities situated in the greater Boston area ensures a youthful vibrancy that adds a totally different dimension to the historic charm of the city.
+As one of the oldest settlements in the USA and the largest city in New England, Boston has a wealth of history and culture to offer.
+Despite the city's serious academic and historical pedigree, a huge student population ensures a youthful vibrancy that adds a totally different dimension to Boston's bygone charm.

 Cambridge lies across the Charles River and is the largest college town in the world, synonymous with Harvard University and founded in 1638.
 The neat, ivy-covered brick buildings of the university grounds, the labyrinth of twisting streets in the city centre, and the old architecture means Boston is best explored by foot.